oracle-livelabs/goldengate/atp-streaming/create/create.md

 You're brought to the Deployment Details page.
 It takes a few minutes for the deployment to be created.
 Its status will change from CREATING to ACTIVE when it is ready for you to use.

-## Task 2: Create a deployment for Oracle Object Storage
+## Task 2: Create a deployment for OCI Streaming

 1. On the Deployments page, click **Create Deployment**.